FanYuchen815/CoPRA/README.md

 ## 🚀 Training on the protein-RNA datasets

-**Note:** It is normal that the first epoch for training on a new dataset is relatively slow, because we need to conduct the caching procedure.
+**Note1:** It is normal that the first epoch for training on a new dataset is relatively slow, because we need to conduct the caching procedure.

+**Note2:** We also support LoRA tuning and all-param tuning.
+For LoRA tuning, just specify `lora_tune: true` in `./config/models/copra.yml`.
+For all-param tuning, just specify `fix_lms: false` in `./config/models/copra.yml`.

 ### Run 5-fold inference on PRA310
 ```